 At Harvard, students are encouraged to explore their interests and embrace the subjects they are passionate about.
 The College has many traditions and festivities that celebrate the arts and the diverse communities that foster them.
 Every spring, the college hosts traditional concerts, festivals, and performances that allow students to discover and enjoy the varying art forms that the Harvard Community has to offer.

 First-Year Day of Service

 During the First-Year Day of Service, students learn about the important role service plays in the Harvard experience.

 Each Harvard house enjoys its own unique traditions.
 And while these activities are steeped in history, new traditions are regularly introduced and adopted.
 From the annual celebration of International Polar Bear Day at Pforzheimer House (in which, among other things, they "adopt" a real polar bear in the wild) to the much-anticipated Lowell Tea, students enthusiastically embrace their House traditions.

-The week before Spring Break, first-years learn their assignments for upper-class houses.
-One of the most notable traditions at Harvard, Housing Day is sure to be a highlight of your first year experience.
+The week before Spring Break, first-years learn their assignments for housing for following years.
+One of the most notable traditions at Harvard, Housing Day is sure to be a highlight of your first-year experience.